Find Yourself in Lapland

 Relaxed, original, adventurous and creative.
 Do you feel these descriptions are close to your heart?
 Then you should consider studying at ULapland, a multidisciplinary institution in the North of Finland.
 Our students say that studying in Lapland gives you a new perspective on things - even life.
 As one student said, "I had a life plan.
 Now it has changed completely."

 University of Lapland makes the decision on Master's degree admissions and programmes annually.
-In 2019 the decision will be made in September for the prgrammes starting in August 2020.
+In 2020 the decision will be made latest in June for the programmes starting in August 2020.
 Check your eligibility, our current study offerings and required application documents and you will be on your way to learning, living and loving Lapland.

 What to study?